wely/DevCamp/HOL/dotnet/11-IoT/README.md

 It is important to develop projects in small chunks and to understand and test each function.
 Try to develop code with small functions that clearly separate the functionalities of your device and combine them step by step.

+Do not declare too many variables.
+The device has very limited memory, that’s why it is better to use function calls, for example, instead of saving the returned values for later use.

 1. Make sure the device is connected to your USB port and open Arduino and create a new sketch.

 1. Replace the sketch content with the following code which will connect the device to a specified wireless network.
 Replace the SSID and the password with proper values.